-POLE DANCE POLE: WHICH MATERIAL TO CHOOSE?
+POLE DANCE POLE: WHICH MATERIAL SHOULD YOU CHOOSE?

 → Pros: